Wildcats vs. Friars: First Round Betting Trends, Record ATS, Home/Road Splits

 Kentucky vs. Providence: Betting Trends, Record ATS, Home/Road Splits - First Round

-An opening-round NCAA Tournament matchup will see the 11th-seeded Providence Friars (21-11) take the court as 4.5-point underdogs against the No. 6 seed Kentucky Wildcats (21-11) on Friday at Greensboro Coliseum.
+An opening-round NCAA Tournament matchup will see the 11th-seeded Providence Friars (21-11) hit the court as 4.5-point underdogs against the No. 6 seed Kentucky Wildcats (21-11) on Friday at Greensboro Coliseum.
 The contest starts at 7:10 PM on CBS.
 Here's what you need to know when filling out your brackets for this 6-11 matchup.
-The matchup has an over/under of 144.5 points.
+The matchup's over/under is set at 143.5.

 Kentucky vs. Providence Odds & Info